 RCA Collaboration - Pipe Up

-For this project the students took inspiration from the mid-thirteen century London; a time where water was undrinkable, and heath issues were dramatically high.
-Due to such problems the sanitary revolution finally arose.
+For this project, the students took inspiration from mid-thirteenth-century London, a time when water was undrinkable, and health issues were dramatically high.
+Due to such problems, the sanitary revolution finally arose.

 We are extremely thrilled to have been involved in the manufacturing process for this unique project, and we thoroughly enjoyed working with such an enthusiastic and talented group of students.